qarmin/czkawka/czkawka_gui/README.md

 Not all available features and/or components implemented here, this is the list of limitations:

 - Snap versions does not allow to use the similar videos feature
-- Windows version does not support heif and webp files with prebuilt binaries
+- Windows version does not support heif and webp files with prebuilt binaries(msys2 version support them)
 - Prebuilt binaries for mac arm do not exist
 - On Windows, text may appear very small on high resolution displays, a solution is to manually change DPI scaling for this app, see :